bradleymoore111/chess-engine/README.md

-Initial goal: make a board that handles knights and kings.
+New goal: make a board that can handle all the rules of chess.